masterzdran/mz-create-frontend-template/README.md

 - docs/security.md — Security practices
 - docs/setup.md — Setup guide

+---

-## 📈 OpenTelemetry Tracing Feature
+## 📈 OpenTelemetry Tracing & Logging Feature

-This project includes a modular, self-contained OpenTelemetry feature for distributed tracing.
+This project includes a modular, self-contained OpenTelemetry feature for distributed tracing **and semantic logging**.
-Traces can be exported to Azure Monitor (Application Insights), any OTLP-compatible backend, or disabled entirely.
+Traces and logs can be exported to Azure Monitor (Application Insights), any OTLP-compatible backend, or disabled entirely.

 ### How It Works

 - The OpenTelemetry logic is implemented as a feature in `src/features/opentelemetry/otel.ts`.
 - A bootstrap file (`otel-bootstrap.ts`) at the project root loads this feature before the Next.js app starts.
 - The bootstrap file is preloaded automatically via the `-r ./otel-bootstrap.js` flag in the `dev` and `start` scripts in `package.json`.
+- Semantic logging is implemented as a feature in `src/features/logging/index.js` and uses OpenTelemetry's logger provider.

 ### Configuration